minhct13/Image-retrieval/README.md

-# This is course CS 419 source code - Image Retrieval
+# This is course CS2203 source code - Image Retrieval

 **DESCRIPTION:** This project is using pretrained model at: https://github.com/filipradenovic/cnnimageretrieval-pytorch on Oxford5k dataset - A dataset of building, so that it would only perform accurately with building images when testing.